dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">VMs are vulnerable to attack when they are running and when they are powered-off:</mark>
 - A powered-off VM is still available as an image file, which is susceptible to malware infections
 - Unprotected VM migration is vulnerable to network attacks
 - Encryption of VM image files is required as a protection measure when it is powered-off or during its migration

 <mark style="background: #BABD00;">VM templates are also vulnerable to attacks</mark>
 - When new unauthorised VMs are created from a template
 - When a template is modified to infect the VMs
-- To protect, VM templates must be kept encrypted and access should be restricted to privileged users (administrators)
+- To protect VM templates, they must be kept encrypted and access should be restricted to privileged users (administrators)

 VM templates are vulnerable when they are running and when they are powered-off.